 HELCOM Meeting Portal will be used to distribute documents (in a restricted access mode) as well as publish the meeting documents, presentations and the outcome (public after the meeting).
 Access to some documents may be kept restricted.

-The outcome of meetings will be reported to the Maritime Group of HELCOM.
-Chair can attend the HELCOM MARITIME meetings as far as possible.
+The outcome of meetings will be reported to the HELCOM Maritime Working Group.
+The Chair should attend the meetings of the Maritime Working Group as far as possible.